-The way we watch our favourite TV shows and movies has progressed vastly with the arrival of streaming TV.
+The way we watch our favourite TV shows and movies has progressed vastly with the arrival of Netflix in Australia.
 It has set a whole new standard for tuning into shows and movies, making it more accessible to a wider audience as opposed to being limited and confined to niche outlets — an example of which are documentaries.
+Among the most popular of which are wildlife and nature docos.

 Of course, this is all thanks to the arrival of Netflix in Australia.
 With it came an endless stream of options when it comes to what we can choose to watch whenever and wherever.
 These options include a wide range of captivating and thought-provoking docos that are categorised into different genres, and sourced from all around the world.